kitnil/awesome/README.md

 ## TypeScript

+- [tabToWindow](https://github.com/acarabott/tabToWindow) - Chrome extension to move the current tab to a new window using the command API
 - [njt](https://github.com/kachkaev/njt) - njt (npm jump to): a quick navigation tool for npm packages
 - [backport](https://github.com/sqren/backport) - A simple CLI tool that automates the process of backporting commits on a GitHub repo
 - [gauzy](https://github.com/ever-co/gauzy) - Gauzy™ - Open-Source Business Management Platform (ERP/CRM) focused on Fairness and Transparency
 - [linux-window-session-manager](https://github.com/johannesjo/linux-window-session-manager) - A tool to store and reload open windows and window positions for x11 desktops like unity and gnome.
 - [isolate](https://github.com/seenaburns/isolate) - Lightweight image browser
-- [form-filler](https://github.com/FakeFiller/form-filler) - A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
+- [fake-filler-extension](https://github.com/FakeFiller/fake-filler-extension) - A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
 - [mindmapp](https://github.com/Mindmapp/mindmapp) - :rocket: Web application to draw mind maps.
 - [pomoday-v2](https://github.com/huytd/pomoday-v2) - A keyboard only task management web app
 - [xlayers](https://github.com/xlayers/xlayers) - ✨ Generate code from your design